sweeneydavidj/sweeneydavidj.github.io/content/posts/2024-08-13-aws-rds-backup/index.md

 Create a new AWS Account that will be used for backup purposes.

-Remember to setup an IAM User and MFA for both the IAM User and the Root User.
+Remember to set up an IAM User and MFA for both the IAM User and the Root User.

 ### Create a Customer Managed Key (Shared Key) {#create-a-customer-managed-key--shared-key}